Suite Punta del Este

 Suite Punta del Este is a tango nuevo work for orchestral strings and a bandoneón written by the Argentine composer Ástor Piazzolla in 1982.
 Punta del Este is a Uruguayan seaside resort where the artist spent many summers and particularly enjoyed shark fishing.

-Form

 It is broken into 3 movements:

-Instrumentation

-Suite Punta Del Este is a scored for bandoneón, flute, oboe, clarinet, bassoon and strings.
+Suite Punta del Este is a scored for bandoneón, flute, oboe, clarinet, bassoon, and strings.

 Legacy

 It has been used as a signature theme for the 1995 science fiction film 12 Monkeys as well as a model for music in a scene in The Simpsons episode "Yokel Chords".